danielrobl3s/SOCIAL-MEDIA-SCRAPING-MODULE/README.md

 To get each to work, simply run via command line:

 ##Facebook:
+(WARNING) this scraper is the most problematic one since facebook suffered from data privacy lawsuits and is often updating their platform to make facebook a scraping-hostile platform, with this in mind, the .csv scraper might be wack specially with small facebook pages with few interactions, for a more precise result use:

 `py facebook_scraper.py`

 You'll be asked to prompt the facebook page subdomain: